Roshan-surya09/Major_project/README.md

-#Tour poject like airbnd website.
+#Tour poject like airbnb website.